Skip to main content

 Or the cat on the train:

-I don’t think this is inherently bad or anything (like I do for the Marvel films etc); I find it fascinating that what are ostensibly music compilations, Now That's What I Call Music For 20somethings To Code To, are all moving in this direction.
+I don’t think this is inherently bad; I find it fascinating that what are ostensibly music compilations, Now That's What I Call Music For 20somethings To Code To, are all moving in this direction.
 It’s almost like coming up with the characters has caused them to create a different, situationally specific way to tell stories—like the Burma-Shave billboards (perhaps tellingly, an advertisement), emerging from the way things are presented.